blumenthaler/invest/README.md

 # Invest

-Welcome to Investing Definitions!
+Welcome to Investment Definitions!
 This Ruby Gem provides a CLI to view the definitions of topics listed on Investopedia's Dictionary of Financial Terms.

 ## Installation